 Most people understand that recovery from addiction means abstaining from drinking and using, and that means unpleasant withdrawal, with symptoms such as:

 - wild mood swings

 As bad as all that is, withdrawal from most drugs is not inherently dangerous.
 Painful?
 Yes.
 That’s why it is recommended that when a person quits drugs, they do so in the safe confines of a professional drug detoxification center.
 The facility’s staff can help ease the worst withdrawal symptoms.

-However, in the case of alcohol or benzodiazepine-class of drugs, it is absolutely crucial that the detox take place under medical supervision.
+However, in the case of alcohol or benzodiazepine-class of drugs, it is absolutely crucial that the detox takes place under medical supervision.
 Severe withdrawal symptoms from these two substances can be so severe as to be life-threatening.
-Often, medication must be administered for the patient’s safety.
+Often, the medication must be administered for the patient’s safety.

 8. A Person Can Be Addicted to Anything

-When talking about addiction, we usually think in terms and focus upon drugs and alcohol, but those are by no means the only types of addiction.
+When talking about addiction, we usually think in terms and focus on drugs and alcohol, but those are by no means the only types of addiction.
 A person can be addicted to: